-As I reflect on our activities and accomplishments during the past 12 months, it is obvious that the MFDA could not successfully serve its membership and Canadian investors if it were not for the dedication and engagement of the Board of Directors and MFDA staff.
-Thank you all for your continued support and guidance.
+As I reflect on our activities and all of our accomplishments during the past 12 months, as well as the significant challenges of the future, it is obvious that the MFDA could not successfully continue to serve its membership and Canadian investors if it were not for the dedication and engagement of MFDA Staff and the MFDA Board of Directors.
+I would like to thank you all for your dedication, continued support and guidance.

 Mark T. Gordon, LL.B.

 President & Chief Executive Officer